DavidGeeraerts/CSCE/README.md

 	- Speak the truth (or at least don't lie).
 	- Give the benefit of the doubt that 'we' are all moving forward.
 	- Listen to the person as though you have something to learn from them.
-	- Challenge ideas not the individual.
+	- Challenge ideas, not the individual.